-Through the generosity of Dr. J. Garland Pollard, Dean of the Marshall-Wythe School of Government and Citizenship and sometime Attorney-General of Virginia, a Code of Virginia is presented yearly to the student of jurisprudence, who has attained the highest average mark during the current academic year.
+Dr. John Garland Pollard, Dean of the Marshall-Wythe School of Government and Citizenship, formerly Attorney-General of Virginia, and at present Governor of Virginia, presents yearly a gold seal of the college to the student of jurisprudence who attains the highest average on the first sixty credits in the School of Jurisprudence.